jonlevi/enFoldX/README.md

 CONTAINER_PATH="path/to/container"
 ```

-#### Local AF3 EnFoldX Predictions
+#### Prediction Pipeline

-There are a few sequential steps in the pipeline to go from a TCR-pMHC sequence --> set of features:
+There are a few sequential steps in the pipeline to go from a TCR-pMHC sequence --> predicted structure ensemble:
 1) Format JSONs for running AlphaFold3 MSA for each unique sequence
 2) Run MSA on Input Sequences
 3) Collect MSA results and Format JSONs per TCR-pMHC for running AlphaFold3 Folding